Battle of the Yalu River (1894): Fleet composition

 Tactically, Chinese naval vessels entered the war with only the crudest sets of instructions – ships that were assigned to designated pairs were to keep together and all ships were to fight end-on, as far forward from the beam as possible, a tactic dictated by the obsolescent arrangement of guns aboard Chinese warships.
 The only vague semblance of a fleet tactic was that all ships were to follow the visible movements of the flagship, an arrangement made necessary because the signal book used by the Chinese was written in English, a language with which few officers in the Beiyang Fleet had any familiarity.

 Though well drilled, the Chinese had not engaged in sufficient gunnery practice beforehand.
 This lack of training was the direct result of a serious lack of ammunition.
 Corruption seems to have played a major role; many Chinese shells appear to have been filled with cement or porcelain, or were the wrong caliber and could not be fired.
 Philo McGiffin noted that many of the gunpowder charges were "thirteen years old and condemned".
 What little ammunition there was, was to be preserved for real battle.
 Live ammunition training was rarely carried out.
 Li wanted to delay the battle against the Japanese fleet, thus allowing the Chinese more time to equip their ships with additional ammunition.
 However, the Imperial Court called him a coward and his recommendation was turned down.
-The Chinese fleet was bigger and armed with bigger guns.
+The Chinese fleet was more numerous and armed with bigger guns.
 The Japanese fleet was much faster.
 As a result, the Japanese would have an advantage in open water.